Some 48,000 rugby supporters attended Lansdowne Road to witness the last ever fixture at the stadium before it is demolished and redeveloped.

 Built on the site of the former Lansdowne Road stadium, the Aviva Stadium officially opened on 14 May 2010.

-An RTÉ News report by Colm Murray broadcast on 31 December 2006.
+An RTÉ News report broadcast on 31 December 2006.
+The reporter is Colm Murray.

 Robert and Jimmy Watts